openstack-infra/system-config/doc/source/gerrit.rst

    on any project.
 #.
 Jenkins can perform verification (blocking or approving: +/-1).
 #.
 All registered users can create changes.
 #.
-The OpenStack Release Manager and Jenkins can tag releases (push
+The OpenContrail Release Manager and Jenkins can tag releases (push
    annotated tags).
 #.
 Members of $PROJECT-core group can perform full code review
    (blocking or approving: +/- 2), and submit changes to be merged.